THE FESTIVAL OF WEEKS

-Sadly, however, not everyone can make it to His set-apart place (although one should make their best effort to travel).
-So, family and friends and fellow Yahudim should assemble in their homes because we are still commanded to proclaim a set-apart gathering (Wayy/Lev.
+However, if we are unable to make it to His set-apart place, then family, friends, and fellow Yahudim should assemble in their homes because we are still commanded to proclaim a set-apart gathering (Wayy/Lev.
 23:21).

 Assembling together is a very important part of Shavuot.
 The reading of the Ten Commands is one of the highlights of the Festival observance, and assembling together for this event is encouraged because whenever Yahudim gather together as one people to hear the Commandments of Elohim, it recreates the most important moment in history - when יהוה gave us His Torah on Sinai.
 Assembling together to hear the commands of the Almighty is a commemorative act with extraordinary significance.